lse-my470/lectures/README.md

 ---
 #### Week 3.
 Control Flow in Python

 Control flow defines the order in which statements are evaluated and executed in a program.
 In Python, indentation plays a crucial role in determining the control flow.
 In this week, we will discuss branching and iteration and how to write these in Python using `if`-`else` statements, `while` loops, `for` loops, `range()`, `break`, and `continue`.
 We will also introduce the extremely useful concept of list comprehensions.
+To exemplify the use of conditional statements and iteration, we will go over several simple numerical search and approximation algorithms.

 *Readings*:
 * Guttag.
-Chapters 2.2, 2.4–3.2, pp.15–18, 22–30.
+Chapters 2.2, 2.4–3, pp.15–18, 22–38.

 *Lab*: **For Loops and List Comprehensions in Python**
 * Control flow best practices and pitfalls